tleadley/speedtst/README.md

 `update-graph.sh` creates daily, weekly, monthly and annual graphs.
 You are on your own to embed these as you desire in a status report or web page.

 ## Installation
-* Download and install the two Gzip files
+* Download and install the two folders, one for the plugin and the other for the scripts
-* Extract the speedtest.tar.gz to /opt and the other speedtest_plugin.tar.gz to the librenms plugins directory
+* Copy the scripts contents to /opt and the other plugin folder contents to the librenms plugins directory
 * Install [speedtest-cli] from repo
 * cd /opt/speedtest/rrd to create the RRD files with the included text file
 * sudo apt install speedtest-cli
 * Set up a cron job